Connecticut launches abortion hotline as state prepares for more out-of-state patients

 Connecticut is now making it easier for out-of-state patients traveling here for an abortion.
-On Friday, the state launched a
+On Friday, the state launched a new website and a phone hotline showing patients where to get the procedure -- and even how to get insurance coverage, transportation and financial help.

-new website and a phone hotline showing patients where to get the procedure -- and even how to get insurance coverage, transportation and
+Connecticut is now making it easier for out-of-state patients traveling here for an abortion.
+On Friday, the state launched a new website and a phone hotline showing patients where to get the procedure -- and even how to get insurance coverage, transportation and financial help.

 The new hotline is (866) CT-CHOICE.
 It will be staffed by an outside vendor.